 Big Bend Country

 Davis Mountains State Park - Birders flock to this Trans-Pecos park for a chance to see the rare Montezuma Quail, which is a year-round resident.
 Other resident species include the Acorn Woodpecker, Western Scrub-Jay, Bushtit, Curve-billed Thrasher, Canyon Towhee and Rufous-crowned Sparrow.
-The threatened Common Black-Hawk can be seen nesting along Limpia Creek near the park from March to September.
+The threatened Common Black-Hawk nests along Limpia Creek near the park from March to September.

 San Angelo State Park - Over 300 species of birds either live in or migrate through this park, which is located at the juncture of four ecological zones.
-Birders and visitors may use the birding/wildlife blind, walk along the pecan tree-covered North Concho River, or join in on the regularly scheduled "Birding Adventure" that is held the third Saturday of every month.
+Use the birding/wildlife blind or walk along the pecan tree-covered North Concho River.

 Prairies and Lakes